Vonng/pigsty/docs/PGSQL.md

 ## Tutorials

-- Fork an existing PostgreSQL cluster
+- Fork an existing PostgreSQL cluster.
-- Create a standby cluster of an existing PostgreSQL cluster
+- Create a standby cluster of an existing PostgreSQL cluster.
 - Create a delayed cluster of another pgsql cluster?
 - Monitoring an existing postgres instance?
 - Migration from an external PostgreSQL with logical replication?
 - Use MinIO as a central pgbackrest repo.
 - Use dedicate etcd cluster for DCS?
-- Use dedicated haproxy for exposing PostgreSQL Service
+- Use dedicated haproxy for exposing PostgreSQL service.
 - Deploy a multinode MinIO cluster?
 - Use CMDB instead of Config as inventory.
 - Use PostgreSQL as grafana backend storage ?